indiana-university/rivet-icons/README.md

 npm install --save rivet-icons
 ```

 Create a custom module which imports only the icons needed.
-The icon module name (such as `./dist/heart.js`) matches its corresponding SVG file name (`./src/icons/heart.svg`).
+The icon module name (such as `./dist/heart.js`) matches its corresponding SVG file name (such as `./src/icons/heart.svg`).

 ```js
 // ./src/icons.js